Azure/KAN/docs/tutorial/How-to-BYOM.md

 # How-to guide: Bring your own ML model and processing logic for your AI Skill using gRPC Custom Processing (BYOM)

-Bringing your model allows you to use your models in the SYMPHONY environment, either by themselves or in concert with other models.
+Bringing your model allows you to use your models in the KAN environment, either by themselves or in concert with other models.
 This flexibility enables both quick prototyping and building production pipelines.
 BYOM brings a plug-and-play capability found nowhere else. gRPC Custom Processing node enables you to add your own ML model or custom processing business logic to your AI Skills. gRPC Custom Processing node plays the role of a proxy.
 It converts the video frames to the specified image type.
 Then it relays the image over gRPC to another module that runs an AI model (or any other custom code) behind a gRPC endpoint (server).

 # How-to use gRPC Custom Processing